Portavion/brainz/0-inbox/Seal Logic test.md

 ### Question 3
 Based on the drawing we might be trying to figure out the distance z to take the shortest path around the river bend.

+### Question 4

+This approach doesn't take dynamic into account, the optimal path inside a turn also depends of the speed we are travelling at.

+ iv) **What are the limitations of this approach?**

+This approach has several limitations for accurately determining the best racing line:

+1. **Oversimplification of Current:** The diagram and a simple float like a paper boat cannot capture the complex three-dimensional nature of river currents.
+Current speed varies not just across the width but also with depth, and bends create complex flow patterns (like helical flow) and eddies that aren't represented.
+2. **Paper Boat vs. Racing Shell:** A paper boat is light, affected significantly by wind and surface tension, and has negligible momentum or draft (depth in the water).
+Its path doesn't accurately reflect how a larger, heavier, and faster racing boat interacts with the current, especially deeper currents, or how the boat's own momentum influences its path through the turn.
+3. **Ignoring Boat Dynamics:** The optimal path also depends on the handling characteristics of your specific boat (e.g., its turning radius) and the speed you are travelling.
+4. **Ignoring External Factors:** This doesn't account for wind conditions, water depth variations, potential obstacles (submerged or otherwise), or the strategic movements of competitors during the actual race.
+5. **Static Representation:** The diagram is a snapshot.
+River flow rates and patterns can change depending on recent rainfall, tides (if applicable), or upstream conditions.

 iii) **What might you be trying to figure out?**